STEM-EvCC/level-2-program-using-forloop1-rslehtola/README.md

 pre 2000 was a complete and total nightmare.
 I used Ai for help on that one after I had enough head banging on my computer.
 Alot of the struggle was centered around organization so everything ran properly.
 Variables were much more complicated on this assignment.
-I've discovered the importance of writing everything out step by step.
+I've discovered the importance of writing everything out step by step which is a much faster and cleaner process than winging it.